-Credit Markets and Liquidity in the Financial Markets: Interest rates and the availability of mortgages and development funding have a direct impact on development and homebuilding activity, particularly shortterm interest rates at which developers are able to obtain financing for development costs and at which homebuilders are able to finance the construction of new homes for sale.
-Interest rate levels may affect the ability of a developer with undeveloped property to undertake and complete development activities within the District and of homebuilders to initiate the construction of new homes for sale.
+Credit Markets and Liquidity in the Financial Markets: Interest rate levels may affect the ability of a developer with undeveloped property to undertake and complete development activities within the District and of homebuilders to initiate the construction of new homes for sale.
 Because of the numerous and changing factors affecting the availability of funds, particularly liquidity in the national credit markets, the District is unable to assess the future availability of such funds for continued development and/or home construction or the construction of future commercial buildings within the District.
 In addition, since the District is located approximately 28 miles west of the central downtown business district of the City of Houston, the success of development within the District and growth of District taxable property values are, to a great extent, a function of the Houston metropolitan and regional economies and national credit and financial markets.
-A downturn in the economic conditions of Houston and further decline in real estate and financial markets in the United States could adversely affect development and homebuilding plans or the construction of future commercial buildings in the District and restrain the growth of the District's property tax base.
+A downturn in the economic conditions of Houston and in real estate and financial markets in the United States could adversely affect development and homebuilding plans or the construction of future commercial buildings in the District and restrain the growth of the District's property tax base.

-Developer/Builder/Landowner Obligation to the District: The ability of the Developers, consisting of Ashton and FDC (see "DEVELOPERS AND OTHER PRINCIPAL LANDOWNERS"), or any other principal taxpayer, such as the Builders (see "BUILDERS"), within the District to make full and timely payments of taxes levied against their property by the District and similar taxing authorities will directly affect the District's ability to meet its debt service obligations.
-There is no commitment by or legal requirement of Ashton, FDC or any other party to the District to proceed at any particular rate or according to any specified plan with the development of land in the District, or of the Builders or any other home building company to proceed at any particular pace with the construction of homes in the District, and there is no restriction on any land owner's right to sell its land.
+Developer/Builder/Landowner Obligation to the District: The ability of the Developers, consisting of Ashton and FDC (see "DEVELOPERS AND OTHER PRINCIPAL LANDOWNERS"), or any other principal taxpayer, within the District to make full and timely payments of taxes levied against their property by the District and similar taxing authorities will directly affect the District's ability to meet its debt service obligations.
+There is no commitment by or legal requirement of Ashton, FDC or any other party to the District to proceed at any particular rate or according to any specified plan with the development of land in the District, or of the Builder or any other home building company to proceed at any particular pace with the construction of homes in the District, and there is no restriction on any land owner's right to sell its land.
 Therefore, the District can make no representation about the probability of future development, if any, or the rate of home construction activity in the District.
 See "DEVELOPMENT AND HOME CONSTRUCTION" and "FUTURE DEVELOPMENT."